What is an IP Address? IPv4, IPv6, Public vs Private Explained

 ifconfig

-Use our free What Is My IP tool to instantly see your public IP address, geolocation, ISP, timezone, and more — no signup required.
+Use our free What Is My IP tool to see your public IP address, approximate location, ISP, timezone, browser details, and network information instantly.